-Eligible students are strongly encouraged to submit the completed VIRS application at least eight weeks prior to the planned start date for the research.
-It may take up to one month for VIRS applications to be reviewed and for you to receive your Letter of Acceptance which you will need to apply for relevant immigration documents (Canadian visa and/or study permit).
+Eligible students are strongly encouraged to submit the completed VIRS application at least eight weeks before the planned start date for the research.
+It may take up to one month for VIRS applications to be reviewed and for you to receive your Letter of Acceptance, a letter you will need in order to apply for relevant immigration documents (Canadian visa and/or study permit).

-Note that processing times for Canadian visas and study permits vary depending on your location.
+Depending on your location, processing times for Canadian visas and study permits can vary depending on your location.

 Any changes to the start or end dates of your research must be reported to Go Global in order to ensure your Letter of Acceptance is accurate and that you have proper insurance coverage.

-- Complete the form and obtain all the required signatures. (scanned/emailed copies are OK)
+- Complete the form and obtain all the required signatures.
+Scanned or emailed copies are acceptable

 - Save the Approval Form in PDF or JPEG format.

-- Proceed to the next step and apply for a UBC Student ID Number (you will only receive the link to this form after successfully submitting the VIRS Initial Application).
+- Apply for a UBC Student ID Number.
+You will only receive the link to this form after successfully submitting the VIRS Initial Application

-- The VIRS Program Fee ($415) will be charged to your account about one week after you obtain your UBC Student ID Number.
+- The VIRS Program Fee ($415) will be charged to your SSC account about one week after you obtain your UBC Student ID Number

-- Pay the assessed to your Student Service Centre (SSC) account.
+- Pay the assessed fee to your Student Service Centre (SSC) account.
 You should receive your UBC Letter of Acceptance within 2 - 3 weeks after paying your VIRS Program Fee.
-The time will depend on the overall number of applications we are receiving.
-We ask for your patience in this process.
-We are not able to rush or expedite letters of acceptance based on your individual situation.
+The time will depend on the overall number of applications Go Global is receiving.
+Go Global asks for your patience in this process.
+Go Global is not able to rush or expedite letters of acceptance based on your individual situation.

-- Apply for the appropriate immigration document (for example, study permit and/or Temporary Resident Visa (TRV), or Electronic Travel Authorization (eTA), if applicable) using the Letter of Acceptance.
+- Apply for the appropriate immigration document using the Letter of Acceptance.
+For example, you can apply for a study permit and/or Temporary Resident Visa (TRV), or Electronic Travel Authorization (eTA), if applicable.

-Check out "How to apply for an initial study permit as a VIRS", and see processing times for various immigration document applications on the Government of Canada website.
-Please note:
+See how to apply for an initial study permit, and see processing times for various immigration document applications on the Government of Canada website.

 - Students engaged in research lasting six months or longer require a study permit.